flowstake/photo-attestation/README.md

 By meeting these requirements, FlowStake technology can create a robust, secure, and user-friendly system for photo and video attestation, enhancing the credibility and engagement of the platform.

-# FlowStake Technology / Distributed Olympics: Photo/Video Attestation Platform
+# FlowStake Technology: Photo/Video Attestation Platform

 This project is built using Expo and React Native, integrating IPFS for media storage and blockchain for data immutability.